letolabs/app-parrot-create/README.md

 # App::Parrot::Create

-A web app to foster starting new creations with Parrot Virtual Machine.
+A Perl 5 web application to foster starting new creations with Parrot Virtual Machine.

+It will eventually live where like create.parrot.org and be a portal for new and returning Parrot developers.

 Dependencies are currently Dancer 1.3.